hypertidy/grout/README.md

 ## TODO

+- [ ] need more helpers for levels of tiles, even generating all overview levels with these helper extents and dangles
 - [x] remove need for using sp polygons
-- [ ] set tools for cropping that use the index, not spatial extent (i.e. extent(x, x0, x1, y0, y1))
+- [x] set tools for cropping that use the index, not spatial extent (i.e. extent(x, x0, x1, y0, y1))
 - [x] remove use of sp and raster internally for the data structures, just store the information about the grid/s